YimiaoYuan09/Airbnb_EDA_Paris/README.md

 ## Overview

 This report analyzes the Airbnb listings in Paris, France, as at 04 March 2024.
-The dataset is read from the Inside Airbnb website.
+The dataset is read from the [Inside Airbnb](http://insideairbnb.com/).
 This report will explore distribution and properties of different variables and analyze the relationship between them.

 ## File Structure